Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 No black and white generalizations can be ultimately made on the best small dogs for children, as there are many variances to keep in mind.
 Here are some tips and considerations to up the chances for success.

 Tips for Choosing a Small Dog for Your Family

 - While small dog breeds with a higher level of tolerance should be generally safer, consider that all dogs have the potential to bite if pushed far enough.

 - Get your small dog from a reputable breeder who has already started puppy socialization with children.
 Also, consider that generally reputable breeders are willing to take the dog back if there are any problems, while for backyard breeders sales are for the most part final.

-- Avoid questionable sources such as pet stores, backyard breeders and ads on newspapers.
+- Avoid questionable sources such as pet stores, backyard breeders and ads in newspapers.

-- Adopt only puppies that are over 8 weeks old.
-Many small breeds are better off adopted after 12-13 weeks old.
+- Adopt only puppies that are over eight weeks old.
+Many small breeds are better off adopted after 12 to 13 weeks old.

 - Read the breed standards carefully and research small dog breeds with calm, tolerant temperaments.

 - Small does not translate into safe.
 Countless small dogs bite children and some even cause lots of damage.

 - Make compatibility with children your main criteria when searching for a small dog breed.